bookofproofs/bookofproofs.github.io/_sources/history/19th-century/lesniewski.md

 title: Lesniewski, Stanislaw
 born: 1886
 died: 1939
-keywords: Stanisław Lesniewski, Propositional Calculus, three-valued logic, domains, truth/grounding, conventionalism, Lvov-Warsaw School
+keywords: stanisław leśniewski,lesniewski
-description: Stanisław Lesniewski, founder of the Lvov-Warsaw School, developed Propositional Calculus, three-valued logic, domains & more to advance the foundations of mathematics.
+description: Stanisław Lesniewski was a Russian-born mathemtician who was one of the founders of the Polish school of logic.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---